New doc requirements for the self–employed

 Mortgage rates have hit record lows three times in recent months.
 They’re still low and expected to stay that way for a while.

-If you’re self-employed and looking for financing right now, it’s still a good time to apply.
-The rules are a little stricter, but the benefits of buying or refinancing at today’s rates could be huge.Verify your new rate (Oct 27th, 2020)
+If you’re self–employed and looking for financing right now, it’s still a good time to apply.
+The rules are a little stricter, but the benefits of buying or refinancing at today’s rates could be huge.Show me today's rates (Nov 27th, 2021)